jason-fox/fox.jason.prismjs/README.md

 Installing DITA-OT
 ------------------

-The DITA-OT Splash Screen is a plug-in for the DITA Open Toolkit.
+The DITA-OT PrismJS code highlighter is a plug-in for the DITA Open Toolkit.

 -  Full installation instructions for downloading DITA-OT can be found [here](https://www.dita-ot.org/3.2/topics/installing-client.html).